 The popular summer fruit is refreshing thanks to its dense water content (nearly 90 percent).
 Snacking on watermelon is an excellent way to regulate salt levels and flush out the excess water you may be holding onto (a.k.a. bloat) due to dehydration.
 Cut up a few refrigerated slices and eat your heart out.

-Most commonly consumed as oatmeal (the gluten-free breakfast of champions), oats balance the bacteria in your gut.
-This is known as a prebiotic effect, which improves your digestive system and works wonders to reduce bloat.
+Oatmeal: aka the breakfast of champions.
+Oats can balance the bacteria in your gut.
+This is known as a prebiotic effect, which improves your digestive system and can work wonders to reduce bloat.
 You can even try incorporating oats into your next baking session as a healthy (sweet) treat.